 P O S I T I O N I N G : The redrawn trademark maintained the familiar elements of the original while presenting the organization in a more contemporary way.
 The finished trademark and implementation guidelines allowed over 36,000 + restaurant owner/operators to promote the activities of the charity consistently without a great deal of expensive coordination.
 The renewed and relaunched trademark created an opportunity to revisit existing fundraising sources as well as energized the corporate fundraising effort.

 Special Note: Initially, it was recommended and excepted that Ronald McDonald’s yellow glove, with the red and white striped sleeve was so recognizable it didn’t need, the more commercial, trademark “M” to be identified.
-However, when Ronald McDonald Children’s Charities was merged with the Ronald McDonald House, the “M” was added.
+However, when Ronald McDonald Children’s Charities was merged with the Ronald McDonald House, the “M” and the pencil drawing of the “house, with initials” where added by their in-house agency.